 There can be other moisture sources besides the plumbing.
 Look at the gutters and downspouts.
 Make sure they are not blocked.
 Downspouts should drain away from the foundation.

 Check the crawlspace vents.
 They should be open in warm weather.
 If there is moisture on basement walls, specialists at the home store can recommend ways to waterproof them.
 A dehumidifier can also help reduce moisture in a basement.

-Orkin technicians are trained to help manage psocids and similar pests.
-Since every building or home is different, your Orkin technician will design a unique program for your situation.
+Orkin Pros are trained to help manage psocids and similar pests.
+Since every building or home is different, your Orkin Pro will design a unique program for your situation.

 Behavior, Diet & Habits

 There are more than 200 species of psocids (often pronounced "so-sheed") in the United States.
 Most psocids are tiny insects.